-Influencers have changed the game, both micro influencers and macro influencers.
-While prospects are no longer interested in advertising, they are interested in what their favourite celebrities have to say about their favourite products.
+Influencers, both micro, and macro-influencers have changed the advertising game.
+While audiences are no longer interested in advertising, they are interested in what their favourite celebrities have to say about their favourite products.

 There’s more good news for marketers.
-Prospects are also interested in what their local trusted community leaders and influencers have to say too.
+Audiences are also interested in what their local trusted community leaders and influencers have to say too.

-Traditional marketing and digital marketing can work together.
+Traditional Marketers and Digital Marketers can work together.

 Upgrading from traditional marketing, does not mean ”out with the old and in with the new”.
-Integrating these two forms of marketing can actually offer more cost effective or even free forms of marketing like blogging.
-You can turn some of your blog posts and online newsletters into pamphlets or mini books to share with your customers when they visit your shops.
+Integrating these two forms of marketing can actually offer more cost-effective or even free such as blogging.
+You can turn some of your blog posts and online newsletters into pamphlets or mini e-books to share with your customers when they visit your shops and premises.

-Using both tactics can also help you target a wider demographic.
+Using both digital and traditional marketing in tandem can also help you target wider audiences across various demographics.
 This allows you to catch those that are online whilst also marketing to those that are still yet to find the digital world.

-Point is you need both skills to be a great marketing and sales professional.
+The point is you need both skills to be a great marketer in today’s digital world.

 Drop us a line on what you would like to learn or course to enrol on email@example.com